 - The first, best, and most reliable place to find district-wide emergency announcements is on the FCS Website Homepage and/or on your school's homepage.
 Most closing announcements are placed here before any other outlet - presuming that weather conditions permit electric power for posting updates.

-- You will also find information on all our social media accounts including Facebook, Twitter, and Instagram.
-Sadly, misinformation on the internet - either well-meaning or intentionally false - causes confusion when official details are scarce or delayed.
-Always verify any reported or rumoured school closing by checking the district website before sharing bad info.
+- You will also find information on all our social media accounts including Facebook, Twitter/X, and Instagram.
+Sadly, misinformation on the internet -- either well-meaning or intentionally false -- causes confusion when official details are scarce or delayed.
+Always verify any reported or rumored school closing by checking the district website before sharing bad info.

 - We will often (but not always) send messages directly to parents by email, text and/or phone messages, depending on the nature and timing of the emergency.
 Please make sure to update your contact information in your Infinite Campus Parent Portal or check with the data clerk at your school's front office for assistance with these updates.
 FCS employees will receive notifications and any expected actions to take through a message to their FCS email accounts.

 - The local news media will also receive notifications, but always verify their reports by checking the FCS website.

 - Finally, please consider downloading the FCS Mobile App for Apple or Android to get updates and messages directly to your mobile devices.